Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Our Verdict

-The Bowers & Wilkins Px8 are decent for neutral sound.
+The Bowers & Wilkins Px8 are alright for neutral sound.
 Out of the box, these cans have a bassy sound that's well-suited for genres like EDM and hip-hop, thanks to their extra thump, punch, and boom.
 However, vocals and instruments are a bit muddied by this added bass and are slightly veiled by the recessed treble.
 They do have some sound customization features, but their app only offers bass and treble sliders, which may be limited for some.
 On the downside, their closed-back design means that their soundstage doesn't feel spacious or immersive.

 Pros